 “Matched Audiences”: allows us to create public websites, which means to create remarketing lists based on our website pages that the user has visited.
 It also allows us to compile a list of the companies we want to target or contact lists (emails) to market directly.

-Below you can see the targeting criteria as shown in the LinkedIn campaign manager:
+Below you can see the targeting criteria as it is displayed in the LinkedIn Campaign Manager: